zhenyasav/news/README.md

 _meteor packages_ != _npm packages_ but meteor packages can depend on (contain) npm packages (also known as modules sometimes)

-https://coffeescript.org has the full language spec for coffee and a "try it out" page
+http://coffeescript.org has the full language spec for coffee and a "try it out" page which can be used to convert any coffee to js

+http://js2.coffee/ can be used to convert any old js into coffee

 https://lesscss.org has the full language spec for the less css preprocessor

 https://docs.meteor.com is the definitive guide for all public Meteor apis

+http://linuxandfriends.com/a-git-primer-for-new-users/ a reasonable git primer